 Lots of Gumption

-Loraine Boettner, in his book Roman Catholicism, claims "auricular confession to a priest instead of to God" was instituted in 1215 at the Fourth Lateran Council.
-This is an extreme example, even for a committed anti-Catholic.
-Few people have the gumption to place the "invention" of confession so late, since there is so much early Christian writing—a good portion of it one thousand or more years before that council—that refers to the practice of confession as something already long-established.
+Loraine Boettner, in his book Roman Catholicism, claims “auricular confession to a priest instead of to God” was instituted in 1215 at the Fourth Lateran Council.
+Yet there is much early Christian writing—a good portion of it one thousand or more years before that council—that refers to the practice of confession as something already long-established.

 Actually, the Fourth Lateran Council did discuss confession.
 To combat the lax morals of the time, the council regulated the already-existing duty to confess one’s sins by saying that Catholics should confess any mortal sins at least once a year.
 To issue an official decree about how frequently a sacrament must be celebrated is hardly the same as “inventing” that sacrament.

 The earliest Christian writings, such as the first-century Didache, are indefinite on the procedure for confession to be used in the forgiveness of sins, but a verbal confession is listed as part of the Church’s requirement by the time of Irenaeus (A.D.
 180).
-He wrote that the disciples of the Gnostic heretic Marcus "have deluded many women. . . .
-Their consciences have been branded as with a hot iron.
-Some of these women make a public confession, but others are ashamed to do this, and in silence, as if withdrawing themselves from the hope of the life of God, they either apostatize entirely or hesitate between the two courses" (Against Heresies 1:22).
+He wrote that the disciples of the Gnostic heretic Marcus “have deluded many women. . . .
+Some of these women make a public confession, but others are ashamed to do this, and in silence, as if withdrawing themselves from the hope of the life of God, they either apostatize entirely or hesitate between the two courses” (Against Heresies 1:22).

 The sacrament of penance is clearly in use, for Irenaeus speaks of making an outward confession (versus remaining silent) upon which the hope of eternal life hangs, but it is not yet clear from Irenaeus just how, or to whom, confession is to be made.
 Is it privately, to the priest, or before the whole congregation, with the priest presiding?
 The one thing we can say for sure is that the sacrament is understood by Irenaeus as having originated in the infant Church.

 Later writers, such as Origen (241), Cyprian (251), and Aphraates (337), are clear in saying confession is to be made to a priest.
-(In their writings the whole process of penance is termedexomologesis, which means confession—the confession was seen as the main part of the sacrament.)
-Cyprian writes that the forgiveness of sins can take place only "through the priests."
-Ambrose says "this right is given to priests only."
+(In their writings the whole process of penance is termed exomologesis, which means confession—the confession was seen as the main part of the sacrament.)
+Cyprian writes that the forgiveness of sins can take place only “through the priests.”
+Ambrose says “this right is given to priests only.”
 Pope Leo I says absolution can be obtained only through the prayers of the priests.
-These utterances are not taken as novel, but as reminders of accepted belief.
-We have no record of anyone objecting, of anyone claiming these men were pushing an "invention."
 (See the Catholic Answers tract Confession for full quotes from the early Church Fathers on the sacrament of penance.)

 Such interpretations don’t account for the distinction between forgiving and retaining—nor do they account for the importance given to the utterance in John 20:21–23.
 If God has already forgiven all of a man’s sins, or will forgive them all (past and future) upon a single act of repentance, then it makes little sense to tell the apostles they have been given the power to “retain” sins, since forgiveness would be all-or-nothing and nothing could be “retained.”